Michelle North - Chair

 Patrick is a civil and environmental engineer with some forty years experience, holding a Masters degree in Environmental Science from Murdoch University and a Bachelor of Engineering (Civil) degree from the University of Western Australia.
 He has over thirty years experience partnering with & advising corporate executives and senior managers on environmental management and consulting matters; including specific expertise in air quality management, environmental and health risk assessment, environmental auditing, greenhouse and pollutant release and transfer inventories, industrial pollution management and control and operational environmental management.
 Patrick has shared his vast knowledge and experience guest lecturing at universities, through publications, and participating in a range of EA committees and societies for at least three decades, and continues to do so on the SENGWA committee.

-His interest in sustainability developed from the need to explain in public the impacts of freeway planning, and is maintained by having three grandchildren.
+His interest in sustainability stems from explaining in public the impacts of freeway planning, and is maintained by three grandchildren.

 Biji Kurup - Member